biplabbose/SPPU2026/README.md

 Installation of JSim on Windows is straightforward.
 Unpack the zipped folder that you downloaded in a suitable directory on your computer.
-Inside that unpacked folder, you will find a sub-folder win64\bin (win32\bin) containing the file jsim.bat.
-Run that .bat file by double-clicking.
+Inside that unpacked folder, you will find a sub-folder `win64\bin` (`win32\bin`) containing the file `jsim.bat`.
+Run that `.bat` file by double-clicking.
 The GUI of JSim will appear.
 You may create a shortcut of this .bat file on your desktop for easy access.

 In case of any difficulty, please follow the instructions on the download page.